-K. COLLEGE REGULATIONS.
+J. COLLEGE REGULATIONS

-1. The college prohibits the possession or consumption of alcoholic beverages on the campus or in college buildings, and in student residences, both on-campus dorms and off-campus housing.
+(1) The college prohibits the possession or consumption of alcoholic beverages on the campus or in college buildings, and in student residences, both on-campus dorms and off-campus housing.
 Students are held individually responsible for compliance with this regulation.

-2. Selling or peddling or offering for sale is strictly prohibited on the campus and in college buildings without permission from the Comptroller of the College.
+(2) Selling or peddling or offering for sale is strictly prohibited on the campus and in college buildings without permission from the Comptroller of the College.
 Permission to sell in the dormitories will be granted only with the approval of the Assistant Dean of Women or Assistant Dean of Men and the Comptroller.
 Any person selling on Tech campus should be asked to show a written statement of permission to sell signed by the Vice President-Comptroller of the College.

+AWS REGULATIONS

-AWS REGULATIONS MEN'S RUSH PARTIES.
+MEN'S RUSH PARTIES

-1. Except as hostesses, Tech women are not permitted to attend men's fraternity rush parties (no more than 10 hostesses at each party).
+(1) Except as hostesses, Tech women are not permitted to attend men's fraternity rush parties (no more than 11 hostesses at each party).

-2. Tech women may not act as cigarette girls at any men's organization on campus.
+(2) Tech women may not act as cigarette girls at any men's organizations on campus.

 SERENADES

 "The fraternity or other organization desiring to serenade should contact the dormitory Counselor by 5 p.m. of the Wednesday night the serenade is planned and report the time within 5 minutes when they will serenade, in order to avoid conflicts with other serenading groups.
-All serenades are to be over by 11 p.m.
+Serenades shall begin at 10:10 and 10:40 p.m. and they must be over so that girls may be in their respective dorms by 11 p.m.
+Late minutes will be given a girl who returns after 11 p.m.

-PHI MU ALPHA, music fraternity, has special permission to serenade on Tuesday night.
+Phi Mu Alpha, music fraternity, has special permission to serenade on Tuesday night.